beeper/sdk-docs/README.md

 - room members: "m.room.member"
 - room name: "m.room.name"

+[//]: # (TODO: is this accurate? tulir mentioned state key being the username)
 stateKey: to get the value of something (for example, the room name) at a certain point in time, provide the stateKey (as a string) corresponding to the state event.
 For example, if someone changed the room name but you'd like the previous one, provide the previous state key.

 roomIds: an array of other rooms to get state events from.
-Don't need to specify roomIds if you're just looking for the current room.
-Symbols.AnyRoom (to get the state event from all of the user's rooms) is "*".
+Not needed for getting data from the current room.
+Use Symbols.AnyRoom (which is "*") to get the state event from all of the user's rooms.

 ### Sending